darkoperator/Posh-SSH/docs/New-SSHSession.md

 # New-SSHSession

 ## SYNOPSIS
-Creates an SSH Session against a SSH Server
+Creates an SSH Session against a SSH Server.
+By default it will store known host fingerprints in $HOME\.poshss\hosts.json.

 ## SYNTAX